 They are particularly interested in exploring how each being, both human and non, unfolds, is constructed and performed within the spaces we inhabit, the spaces we claim, and the spaces we are kept from.

 Angelique has completed a Masters of Photography at RMIT.
 Prior to commencing their masters, they completed a Bachelor of Visual Arts: Photography and a Bachelor of Contemporary Art and Design: Honours at UNI SA.

 Their works have been a finalist of the SA Museum – Waterhouse Natural Science Art Prize (2022), MGA – Bowness Photography Prize (2021), Fishers Ghost Art Awards (2016), Head On Photography Festival (2015), FELTspace ARI Graduate Award, Helpmann Academy Graduate Exhibition and SALA Festival: Unitedcare Moving Image Award.

-Angelique is currently living, working and creating on Kaurna land, Adelaide, and learning, working and creating in connection with Naarm, Melbourne.
+Angelique is currently living, working and creating on Kaurna Land (Adelaide Plains), and learning, working and creating in connection with Naarm (Melbourne).